 Environmental policies

-Treating the environment with the necessary attention is, therefore, a fundamental point for the preservation not only of the exuberant nature that Brazil has, but also guaranteeing the income generation for thousands of families.
-It is not easy to calculate, but the negative environmental impact caused by the two points mentioned above is extremely serious.
+Treating the environment with the necessary care and attention is, therefore, a fundamental point for the preservation not only of the exuberant nature that Brazil has but also for guaranteeing income generation for thousands of families.
+It is not easy to measure, but the negative environmental impact caused by the two points mentioned above is extremely serious.

 As a nation, Brazil cannot sweep what is happening under the rug.
-It is an opportunity to speak in a loud and clear tone that this cannot continue to happen, unite people and entities, and truly change.
+We currently have the opportunity to speak up, in a loud and clear voice that this cannot go on, while uniting people and entities, and truly committing to a different outcome.
 We are sure: there is no lack of potential to change what is happening.

-For now, as a civil society, it remains for those who disagree to express their disagreement through the democratic tools available to do so.
-In this sense, if you, like us, disagree with the removal of environmental protection from restingas and mangroves, we suggest the petition organized by change.org. against that specific deregulation or against the leader of them all, here.
+For now, as a civil society, those who disagree should use their voices to express their disagreement through the democratic avenues available to do so.
+In this sense, if you, like us, oppose the removal of environmental protection from restingas and mangroves, we suggest you sign the petition organized by change.org. against that specific deregulation or against the leader of them all, here.

-It is also possible to contribute by donating to independent entities that seek to combat fires and deforestation in the Pantanal, such as Greenpeace and AMPARA, which is rescuing animals from fire.
+It is also possible to contribute by donating to independent entities that seek to combat fires and deforestation in the Pantanal, such as Greenpeace and AMPARA, which is rescuing animals from fires.

-We are sure that ecotourism and sustainable tourism can contribute decisively to this.
-And more: environmental conservation needs to be among the main public policies in Brazil.
+We are positive that ecotourism and sustainable tourism can contribute decisively to solving the problems stated.
+And what is more: environmental conservation needs to be among the main public policies in Brazil.